 This is where I'll post interviews or partial interviews from book tours and visits to author and book blogs.
-Some take place on tours and others are just for fun.

 Interview from a visit at Elizabeth McKenna's Blog (general interview)